America’s First Permanent Tiny Whoop Indoor Drone Racing Course is launching this August by Vermont Drone at Generator!

 Tiny Whoop Drone Racing is a lot like a real flying Mario in a Super Mario Galaxy game.
 Tiny Whoops are safe, small first-person-view (FPV) quadcopters aircraft equipped with a tiny camera/video transmitter and are flown by their pilots using FPV goggles which are similar to VR headsets.
 Tiny Whoops are typically under 100mm across and weigh a maximum of 35 grams.
 They’re super safe and light, weighing only as much as three large marshmallows!

-Most Tiny Whoops are just modified toy quadcopters.
-The pilots add an FPV camera/video transmitter, upgrade the motors, and switch to a larger mAh 1S or 2S battery.
+Many Tiny Whoops are just modified toy quadcopters.
+The pilots add an FPV camera/video transmitter, upgrade the motors, and switch to a larger mAh, more powerful, 1S or 2S battery.
 Some Tiny Whoop pilots make their own scratch-built frames using a 3D printer or by CNCing carbon fiber or foam sheets.
 Its just as much fun flying with a modified toy or building your own because the competition is really more of a test of one’s flying experience and skills, rather than the makeup of the quadcopter they use.
 The fastest drone rarely wins the race!

 Northern New England Drone User Group and Multirotor Vermont members successfully tested phase 1 of the Tiny Whoop Drone Racing Course on May 1, 2018 and performed additional “soft-launch” races at their June and July meetups.
-Watch these video produced by Multirotor Vermont to see the early test of a partial race course:
+Watch these video produced by Multirotor Vermont:

-Northern New England Drone User Group, Multirotor Vermont, and Generator members are preparing to compete in the next Tiny Whoop Drone Race at Generator at 6:30pm on June 5, 2018.
+Northern New England Drone User Group, Multirotor Vermont, and Generator members are preparing to compete in the next Tiny Whoop Drone Race at Generator at 6:30pm on August 7, 2018.
 These free Meetups/Races are held the first Tuesday of each month at 6:30pm at Generator, 40 Sears Lane, Burlington, Vermont 05401.
 The course is reconfigured for each race to make it more fun and challenging.
 Anyone interested in getting into drones or drone racing are welcome to come and participate.
 Spectators are welcome too!